cartant/blog/content/prefer-interfaces/index.md

 Interfaces aren't inlined.
 They are referred to by name and if the name is private, compilation will fail.

-In early versions of TypeScript, the behavioural differences between type aliases and interfaces was significant.
+In early versions of TypeScript, the behavioural differences between type aliases and interfaces were significant.
 However, in recent versions there is less of a distinction and that has led to some developers preferring type aliases over interfaces.

 The performance problems mentioned in Rob's thread suggest that perhaps interfaces should be preferred.
 And [Daniel Rosenwasser's endorsement](https://twitter.com/drosenwasser/status/1319205169918144513) of interfaces is emphatic: